MikkoPasanen/learn-languages/README.md

 ## About

-This app provides quiz styled learning experience for learning basics of different languages.
+This app provides quiz styled learning experience for learning the basics of different languages.

 The app is aimed for younger users to learn languages in a more interesting way. <br>
 Parents / teachers can sign up and create language exercises.